Do you recognise these noises from a recent journey on public transport?

 Eating on Public Transport as an Obnoxious Act Against Humanity

-This means you should be aware of your fellow commuters and, thusly, you should be self-aware enough to realise your chomping on a reeking, noisy packet of crisps will get on other people’s nerves.
+Self-awareness.
+This means others should be aware of fellow commuters and, thusly, should recognise their chomping on a reeking, noisy packet of crisps will get on other people’s nerves.

 So what was it about the 18/04/2013 that made everyone in the Reddish area of Manchester so gosh darned hungry?
 We have no idea.